On the rates of convergence for learning with convolutional neural networks: Convolutional neural networks

-The requirement on the smoothness $\alpha<(d+3)/2$ is of course due to the use of the approximation bound (\ref{shallow nn bound}).
-For high smoothness $\alpha>(d+3)/2$, one can also derive approximation bounds for CNNs by using the results of \citep{yang2024optimal}, as discussed in the following remark.
+Note that it is possible to extend the approximation bound (\ref{shallow nn bound}) to Sobolev spaces with smoothness $\alpha\le (d+3)/2$ by using the Radon transform as done in the recent paper \cite{mao2024approximation}.
+Consequently, one can also generalize Theorem \ref{app bound} and hence the statistical learning bounds in Sections \ref{sec: regression} and \ref{sec: classification} to these spaces by using the same argument.
+The restriction on the smoothness $\alpha< (d+3)/2$ is of course due to the use of the approximation bound (\ref{shallow nn bound}).
+For high smoothness $\alpha>(d+3)/2$, one can also derive approximation bounds for CNNs by using the results of \cite{yang2024optimal}, as discussed in the following remark.

-\begin{remark} If $\alpha>(d+3)/2$, it was shown by \citep[Theorem 2.1]{yang2024optimal} that $\cH^\alpha(1) \subseteq \cF_\sigma(M)$ for some constant $M>0$, where
+\begin{remark} If $\alpha>(d+3)/2$, it was shown by \cite[Theorem 2.1]{yang2024optimal} that $\cH^\alpha(1) \subseteq \cF_\sigma(M)$ for some constant $M>0$, where